ebpffoundation/bsc/project-progression-policy.md

 Technical Projects can create multiple subordinate projects (such as github repositories) that are governed under the structure agreed on and accepted by the BSC.

 A project may want to spin out a new project because the original scope, governance or participants are distinctly different from the original agreed project charter, and not merely an organization of code or minor expansion of scope.
 In this case a new project acceptance proposal, as defined above, should be submitted to the BSC.

 ## III.
 Requirements for Technical Projects

-Representatives of Technical Projects may attend BSC meetings and contribute work regardless of their stage.

 **Acceptance Criteria**